pvcnt/byblos/docs/getting-started.md

 This page explains how to quickly start using Byblos.

-## Demo instance
+## Use demo instance

-The simplest way to start playing around with Byblos is to use our demo instance, available at https://byblos.fly.dev The latter is configured to use the demo Prometheus instance available at https://demo.promlabs.com
+The simplest way to start playing around with Byblos is to use our demo instance, available at [byblos.fly.dev](https://byblos.fly.dev).
+The latter is configured to use the demo Prometheus instance available at [demo.promlabs.com](https://demo.promlabs.com).

 For example, let us consider the following prometheus expression, evaluated over the past week: